1970Mr/smart-words/README.md

 - Setting optional minimum and maximum token values for generated sections.
 - Adding a set of prefixes to the beginning of all sections of a file when sending a request.
 - Displaying detailed information for each section, including the section number, total characters, total words, and the time taken to generate each section.
-- Providing the option to save message history for each file.
+- Providing the option to save conversation history for each file.

 ## Prerequisites
 - Python 3.6 or higher